xuri/excelize-doc/en/cell.md

-SLN                      | Returns the straight-line depreciation of an asset for one period SLOPE                    | Returns the slope of the linear regression line SMALL                    | Returns the k-th smallest value in a data set SQRT                     | Returns a positive square root SQRTPI                   | Returns the square root of (number * pi) STANDARDIZE              | Returns a normalized value
+SLN                      | Returns the straight-line depreciation of an asset for one period SLOPE                    | Returns the slope of the linear regression line SMALL                    | Returns the k-th smallest value in a data set SORTBY                   | Sorts the contents of a range or array based on the values in a corresponding range or array SQRT                     | Returns a positive square root SQRTPI                   | Returns the square root of (number * pi) STANDARDIZE              | Returns a normalized value